nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

-### Adding an application : `add`
+### Adding an opening : `add`

-Adds a new application to the list.
+Adds a new opening to the list.

 Format: `add /n POSITION /c COMPANY /s STATUS /d DEADLINE`

 Examples:
 * `add /n Software Engineer /c Google /s ongoing /d 2023-03-14`

-### Listing all applications : `list`
+### Listing all openings : `list`

-Shows the whole list of applications, regardless of whether the application is ongoing, successful or rejected.
+Shows the whole list of openings, regardless of whether the opening is ongoing, successful or rejected.

 Format: `list`

-### Listing all application outcomes : `outcome`
+### Listing all opening outcomes : `outcome`

-Shows the list of applications based on the application status provided.
+Shows the list of openings based on the opening status provided.

 Format: `outcome /o STATUS`

-* Shows all applications with specified `STATUS`.
+* Shows all openings with specified `STATUS`.
 * The status **must be of either ongoing, successful or rejected**.

 Examples:
-`outcome /o ongoing` produces a list of ongoing applications.
+`outcome /o ongoing` produces a list of ongoing openings.

-### Listing all deadlines : `deadline`

-Shows a list of all deadlines of applications in YYYY-MM-DD format.

-Format: `deadline`

-### Listing all successful applications : `success`

-Shows the total number of successful applications and the corresponding list of companies.

-Format: `success`

 ### Deleting an opening : `delete`

-Deletes an application from the list.
+Deletes an opening from the list.

 Format: `delete INDEX`

-* Deletes the application at the specified `INDEX`.
+* Deletes the opening at the specified `INDEX`.
-* The index refers to the index number shown in the displayed application list.
+* The index refers to the index number shown in the displayed opening list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd application in the applications list.
+* `list` followed by `delete 2` deletes the 2nd opening in the opening list.

 ### Exiting the program : `exit`